-Design and implantation of a good segmentation strategy is a long and continuous process, modifying an existing OT networks takes time and should be done in small steps to insure operational safety is kept at all times.
+Design and implantation of a good segmentation strategy is a long and continuous process; modifying an existing OT network takes time, and should be done in small steps to ensure operational safety is maintained at all times.

+The figure below shows the different phases in planning and implementing a Segmentation Strategy.